SyncfusionExamples/how-to-bind-columns-from-view-model-in-wpf-and-uwp-treegrid-in-mvvm/README.md

-# how-to-bind-columns-from-view-model-in-wpf-and-uwp-treegrid-in-mvvm
+# How to Bind Columns from ViewModel in WPF / UWP TreeGrid in MVVM?

-This example illustrates to bind the columns from ViewmModel in [WPF TreeGrid](https://www.syncfusion.com/wpf-controls/treegrid) and [UWP TreeGrid](https://www.syncfusion.com/uwp-ui-controls/treegrid)
+This example illustrates to bind the columns from ViewModel in [WPF TreeGrid](https://www.syncfusion.com/wpf-controls/treegrid) and [UWP TreeGrid](https://www.syncfusion.com/uwp-ui-controls/treegrid) (SfTreeGrid).

-You can bind the [SfTreeGrid.Columns](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.TreeGrid.SfTreeGrid.html#Syncfusion_UI_Xaml_TreeGrid_SfTreeGrid_Columns) property in ViewModel by having the binding property of `Syncfusion.SfGrid.UI.Xaml.TreeGrid.Columns` type.
-Thus, you can set binding to the `SfTreeGrid.Columns` property that provides DataContext of `TreeGrid` in ViewModel.
+You can bind the [SfTreeGrid.Columns](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.TreeGrid.SfTreeGrid.html#Syncfusion_UI_Xaml_TreeGrid_SfTreeGrid_Columns) property in ViewModel by having the binding property of **Syncfusion.SfGrid.UI.Xaml.TreeGrid.Columns** type.
+Thus, you can set binding to the **SfTreeGrid.Columns** property that provides DataContext of TreeGrid in ViewModel.

-## XAML code:
+### XAML:

 ```xml
 <syncfusion:SfTreeGrid Name="treeGrid"